Atypon-OpenSource/manuscripts-eslint-config/README.md

 ## License header

-The `file-header` rule enforces a short Apache 2.0 license header at the start of every file.
+The `header/header` rule enforces a short Apache 2.0 license header at the start of every file.

 To add the missing file header to all files in a project, run `eslint --project . --fix`